turingschool/backend-curriculum-site/module4/lessons/environment_settings.markdown

 If you want these environment variables to persist you can declare them in various places.
 These could include `.bash_profile`, `.bashrc`, `.profile`.
 Let's look into them.

-When I open my `.bash_profile` I see amoung other things, `export PATH=/my/specific/path`.
-Anything I declare in these file will be available in any session and will persist until changed either temporarily or permanantly.
+When I open my `.bash_profile` I see among other things, `export PATH=/my/specific/path`.
+Anything I declare in these file will be available in any session and will persist until changed either temporarily or permanently.

+Go ahead and set a variable in your profile. `export EXAMPLE_VAR="hello1234567"`.
+Now if you open up a new terminal session and investigate the environment variables you will see $EXAMPLE_VAR in every new terminal session, not just the local session.

 #### Pragmatically, Why?